-Increasing demand for electric energy:
+Increasing demand for electricity

 As per the estimates, the total Electricity consumed by the world is about 25,000 TWh.
 India consumes about 1500 TWh.
 A similar amount of electricity (about 1500 TWh) is consumed in all types of computation and related storage of the world.
 As per one report, laptops and desktops by themselves consume less power, but watching an hour of a video every week, consumes more power annually in the networks that two refrigerators would consume in a year!